-During the fourth quarter of 2018, the Gabonese Republic approved the cessation of production from the Company's Olowi Field and associated decommissioning obligations, as well as the terms of termination of the Olowi Production Sharing Contract and the surrender of the permit area back to the government.
-The Company has substantially completed its field decommissioning activities.
+In 2018, the Gabonese Republic approved the cessation of production from the Company's Olowi Field and associated decommissioning obligations, as well as the terms of termination of the Olowi Production Sharing Contract ("PSC") and the surrender of the permit area back to the government.
+Decommissioning activities have since been completed and the Company satisfied all remaining government requirements under the PSC in 2022.